 How much time must I commit as a Vet Assistant?

-Our Wellness Clinic is open on Wednesdays and Thursdays from 9:00am to 4:00pm with an hour break for lunch at 12:30pm.
-Vet Assistants will be provided with on-the-job training for how our clinic operates, though prior familiarity with veterinary clinics is a must.
+Before volunteering, volunteers will attend a clinic orientation, then will be provided with on-the-job training with an experienced volunteer until they are able to perform the required tasks on their own.
 While training, volunteers should plan on being present for the whole day.
-Once training is complete, volunteers may work morning or afternoon shifts as they are available.
-Volunteers are expected to arrive 15 minutes early for staff meetings and stay until the last client is served.
+Once training is complete, Vet Assistants are expected to volunteer at least four days a month.
+Volunteers are expected to arrive 15 minutes early for staff meetings and stay until their last client is served.

 What are the responsibilities of the Vet Assistant?